willtrnr/capman/README.md

 ---

-You might be wondering why use pacman instead of Crostini, Crouton or Chromebrew, even more so since we need it for the installation this otherwise, here are a couple of motivations for this project:
+You might be wondering why use pacman instead of Crostini, Crouton or Chromebrew, even more so since we need it for the installation.

+Here are a couple of motivations for this project:

 - chroots are heavy in size since they have to bring in quite a lot of dependencies and sharing files gets a bit weird.